Batman123n/Office-installation-script/How to compile.md

 # To compile you need VS 2022 or your compiler of choice
 # Compiling in VS 2022:
- - To compile in VS 2022 you select "windows desktop application" and paste the code from the main branch from folder:
+ - To compile in VS 2022 you select "windows desktop application" and paste the code from the main branch from folder =>
-  "C++ GUI Installers" and build it.
+ - "C++ GUI Installers" and build it.
 # Compiling with cl compiler or compiler of your choice.
  - On command line you need to manualy install c++ compiler and compile it yourself.
  - With cl you use something like this: cl "path to DarioInstallsOffice.cpp" /EHsc /Fe:"path to DarioInstallsOffice.exe" user32.lib gdi32.lib shell32.lib urlmon.lib